karltunmoreno/Just-Geeky-News/README.md

 # Just-Geeky-News
 Just Tech News

 This application and website is used for creating and sharing blog posts centered around a technology social site.
 Allows users to view, edit and delete their posts and view and comment on the posts of others.
+Utilizes Node.js and Express.js to create and manage a server for a blog post sharing webiste.

 ________________________________________________________________________________________________________________________________________________________________